federicodotta/ghidra-scripts/README.md

 A collection of my Ghidra scripts.

 ## iOS
-* **[FOX](https://github.com/federicodotta/ghidra-scripts/tree/master/FOX/)**.
-This script locates all calls to *objc_msgSend* family functions, tries to infer the actual method that gets referenced, and adds cross-references, potential cross-references and useful comments.
+* **[FOX](https://github.com/federicodotta/ghidra-scripts/tree/master/FOX/)**: This script locates all calls to *objc_msgSend* family functions, tries to infer the actual method that gets referenced, and adds cross-references, potential cross-references and useful comments.

 ## Misc
-* **[ExportToGzf](https://github.com/federicodotta/ghidra-scripts/tree/master/ExportToGzf/)**: this script export a Ghidra project in gzf format.
+* **[ExportToGzf](https://github.com/federicodotta/ghidra-scripts/tree/master/ExportToGzf/)**: this script exports a Ghidra project in gzf format.
 It can be used from the GUI or in headless mode.